EdwinWenink/archive_fever/content/posts/28-work_automation.md

 ---

 For a working group I give at the Radboud University, students were asked to read ["The Coders Programming Themselves Out of a Job"](https://www.theatlantic.com/technology/archive/2018/10/agents-of-automation/568795/).
-This article discusses the ethical considerations of people automating their jobs, either partly or completely.
+This article discusses the ethical considerations of people automating their own jobs, either partly or completely.
+What are these considerations, and how do they relate to common work ethic?

-On the one hand, these people fulfill their job description to perfection through scripts they designed to do their job.
+On the one hand, these people fulfill their job description to perfection through the scripts they wrote.
-From this point of view one can only applaud this clever increase in efficiency and consistent performance.
+One could applaud this clever increase in efficiency and the accompanying consistent performance.
-Moreover, this newly available time can of course be well-spent, whether it is on family life or on learning new professional skills (that might also be valuable for your employer in the end!).
+Moreover, freed up time can of course be well-spent, whether it is on family life or on learning new professional skills (that might also be valuable for your employer in the end!).
-On the other hand, as these people program literally themselves out of a job, they spend their time freely on non-work related activities while being on a payroll, sometimes for years after each other.
+On the other hand, as these people program literally themselves out of a job, they spend their time freely on non-work related activities while being on a payroll, sometimes for years on end.
-The question then is, are you then not cheating and deceiving your employer?
+The question then is whether you are cheating, and deceiving your employer?
-And should you notify the employer of the fact that you are no longer spending time on your job, thereby potentially making yourself superfluous and risking your job?
+And should you notify your employer of the fact that you are no longer spending time on your job?
+Such disclosure is not without risk.
-Many contracts treat everything developed under company time as their intellectual property, so after disclosure of the automation of your own job a company might claim the script as theirs, dissolving your own job and potentially those of peers as well.
+Many contracts treat everything developed under company time as their intellectual property, so after disclosure of the automation of your own job a company might not only claim the script as theirs, but might also dissolve your job and potentially those of your peers as well.

-We could call these scenarios a form of grassroots automation that emerges bottom-up rather than being issued top-down by some executive in a reorganization.
+We say that these clever programmers participate in a form of grassroots automation that emerges bottom-up rather than being issued top-down by some executive in a reorganization.
 This creates a slightly different set of issues than the more straightforward story of "my job got replaced by a machine".
 The difference is that in the latter case the process of automation is publicly known, whereas what makes the case of self-automation poignant is the ethical question of disclosure: Should I tell others, or my employer?
 And should I share my scripts?
 And why, or why not?
 These considerations concerning work automation only become more relevant as  AI technologies become more widely available.

-Another relevant aspect is that in the case of automation across the board, the beneficiary is usually the employer, whereas in this grassroots self-automation, it is the employee that reaps the benefits.
+Another relevant aspect is that in the case of automation across the board, the beneficiary is usually the employer, whereas in this mode of grassroots self-automation, it is the employee that reaps the benefits.
 But if these clever employees get the job done more efficiently, why then do people often keep their self-automation silent, and feel that somehow what they are doing is ethically wrong or ambiguous at the least?
 The article states:

 > Even if a program impeccably performs their job, many feel that automation for one’s own benefit is wrong.
-That human labor is inherently virtuous—and that employees should always maximize productivity for their employers—is more deeply coded into American work culture than any automation script could be.
+That human labor is inherently virtuous — and that employees should always maximize productivity for their employers — is more deeply coded into American work culture than any automation script could be.

-This resonates deeply with me, as I too am one of those people that take value from the amount of work done, and are plagued by a constant sense of guilt: have we worked enough?
+This resonates deeply with me, as I too am one of those people that attributes a lot of value to work.
+Many people in my environment are plagued by a constant sense of guilt: have we worked enough, shouldn't we work more?

-Through above-mentioned article, I came across the essay ["In Praise of Idleness" of Bertrand Russell](https://harpers.org/archive/1932/10/in-praise-of-idleness/), written in 1932, but even more relevant today, I think.
+Through above-mentioned article, I came across the essay ["In Praise of Idleness" of Bertrand Russell](https://harpers.org/archive/1932/10/in-praise-of-idleness/), written in 1932, but even more relevant today I would say.
 The sermon of technological automation is that the same amount of work can be done in let's say half the time, and that this should lead to an increase in wealth and happiness for everyone.
 But instead of everyone then working half working days, a part of the population (those on the right side of automation) only seem to make longer days, whereas others become unemployed and see their life quality plunging (those made "redundant" by automation).
 If automation only comes to the good of employers, then technology will only increase social divides along new lines, between "normal" workers and the tech-savvy.